-Vocational qualifications Ofqual Regulated Level 3 or 4 Health and Safety qualification NEBOSH Certificate in Occupational Safety and Health (or equivalent) NEBOSH Diploma in Occupational Safety and Health (or equivalent) HNC/D in a relevant subject, e.g. Occupational Health or Environmental Health Degree or Dip HE in a relevant subject, e.g. Occupational Health or Environmental Health IOSH Managing Safely (face-to-face assessments only)
+Vocational qualifications Ofqual Regulated Level 3 or 4 Health and Safety qualification NEBOSH Certificate in Occupational Safety and Health (or equivalent) NEBOSH Diploma in Occupational Safety and Health (or equivalent) HNC/D in a relevant subject, e.g. Occupational Health or Environmental Health Degree or Dip HE in a relevant subject, e.g. Environmental Health and EHRB Certificate of Registration IOSH Managing Safely Certificate (face-to-face assessments only) Ofqual Regulated Level 3 in Risk Assessment